 We have found and use the fastest themes available.

 A waterfall is the graphical representation of the work a server has to do to present a page to you in your browser.
 It shows all of the files that have to be gathered, and how long each one took to load.
 Also, when it started and when it completed.

 You don’t have to be an expert to figure out which one of the two themes above would load faster.

 Hosting – Does it Make a Difference to Website Speed?

-In a word, yes.
 Hosting does make a very large difference.
-Just like themes, there’s little that’s magical about a server.
+Just like themes, there’s little that’s magical about hosting.